 I have been a teacher for over twenty years.
 Since 2004, I have taught art at the Indian Community School.
 I began teaching at ICS in 1998 and joined the Art department a few years later.
 I am honored to be a part of our wonderful school where art making and creativity is aligned with Native culture.
 These past few years, I have also joined our ICS families and the Family Resource Community staff in the great outdoors via a family camp experience.
 One of the highlights of my summer, it brings me back to my roots working at a community center in a similar capacity.
 It is a joy of joys to facilitate art experiences with all ages of our ICS family.

-I am a graduate of Alverno College with a degree in Art Education and Art Therapy.
+I am a graduate of Alverno College with a Bachelor’s degree in Art Education and Art Therapy.
 I am certified in both Art Education and Adaptive Art Education.
 My art studio focus was in printmaking.

-Artmaking for me has always been focused on line and mark making.
+Artmaking, for me, has always been focused on line and mark making.